hotwired/hotwire-native-site/_source/ios/02_path_configuration.md

 let navigator = Navigator(pathConfiguration: pathConfiguration)
 ```

-`PathConfiguration` will always load locally available configurations first.
-When providing both a bundled file and a server location, load order is as follows:
+If you provide both a file and a server location, the path configuration will be loaded asynchronously in the following order:

-1. The bundled file
+1. The local file bundled with your app.
-2. The cached server file (if a successful download has previously occurred)
+2. A locally cached copy of the server configuration (if a successful download occurred on a previous app launch).
-3. The downloaded server file

-Providing a bundled file and a server location will cause the path configuration to immediately load from the bundled version and – if it exists – a cached version of the server file.
-Then it will begin downloading the server file.
-Once the server file is successfully downloaded, it is loaded and cached for further use.
+3. A newly downloaded copy of the server configuration.
+(Once this has downloaded successfully, it will be cached and used in step 2 on the next app launch.)

 ## Query String Matching